macmade/ICNS2ICO/README.md

 While the Cocoa framework is able to output images in such a format, it unfortunately produces files that are incompatible with Windows.
 That's where ImageMagick comes in handy.

-The simplest to install ImageMagick is to use [MacPorts](http://www.macports.org).
+The simplest to install ImageMagick is to use [HomeBrew](http://brew.sh).
 Once it's installed on your computer, simply type, from a terminal window:

-    sudo port install ImageMagick
+    brew install ImageMagick

 You'll then be able to build and run ICNS2ICO from Xcode.